Moving Towards Centers: Re-ranking with Attention and Memory for Re-identification: Our Approch

 \subsubsection{Memory Refinement}

 The memory refinement scheme is proposed to eliminate the feature pollution from noisy false matches.
-Different from other neural memory networks \cite{yuan2019memory, yang2019visual} whose memory writing or updating loops samples in a sequence one by one, we update $\mathbf{M}$ through the attention between the memory cell and top-ranked highly-confident samples accelerated with parallelization.
+Different from other neural memory networks \cite{yuan2019memory, yang2019visual} whose memory writing or updating loops samples in a sequence one by one, we update $\mathbf{M}$ through the attention between the memory cell and top-ranked highly-confident samples parallelly.

-As mentioned above, $\mathbf{M}$ aggregates multiple aspects information of a probe from $\mathbf{Z}$.
-The discriminability relies on the dot-product similarity between $\mathbf{q}$ and $\mathbf{K}$ in \cref{equation:memory initialization}.
-False matches might be transferred into $\mathbf{M}$ with low-quality attention weights, which affects the subsequent feature reconstruction and correlation prediction.
-Hence, we add a memory refinement module after initialization as shown in \cref{fig:memory refinement}.
+As mentioned above, $\mathbf{M}$ aggregates multiple aspects of a probe image from $\mathbf{Z}$.
+The key point of discriminability relies on the dot-product similarity between $\mathbf{q}$ and $\mathbf{K}$ in \cref{equation:memory initialization}.
+Features of false matches might be transferred into $\mathbf{M}$ with inaccurate attention weights.
+As shown in \cref{fig:visWeights-b}, memory slot-6 assigns relatively large weights to some falsely retrieved samples during initialization, which will affect the subsequent feature reconstruction and correlation prediction.
+Hence, we add a memory refinement module after initialization illustrated in \cref{fig:memory refinement} that forces the memory to be updated on high-quality samples to prevent feature deviation.
+That is to say, the memory should `Remain True to the Original Aspiration'.

 Given the BaseEncoder output sequence $\mathbf{Z}$, we chuck it into two parts with the upper part as $\mathbf{R} = \{\mathbf{z}_i\}_{i=1}^{k_2}$.
-The sequence $\mathbf{R}$ is named as refinement sequence which includes the first $k_2$ samples of $\mathbf{Z}$ ($k_2$ nearest neighbors of the probe).
+The sequence $\mathbf{R}$ is named as refinement sequence, which includes the first $k_2$ samples of $\mathbf{Z}$ ($k_2$ nearest neighbors of the probe).
 Our memory refinement combines features through attention which converts $\mathbf{M}$ to Queries, and $\mathbf{R}$ to Keys and Values.
 One thing worth mentioning is that the softmax here in MHA is applied on the $k_2$ dimension of $\mathbf{R}$.
 In other words, each memory slot refines itself by extracting information of interest from the refinement sequence.
+We visualize the combination weights in \cref{fig:visWeights-b}.
 Memory initialization and refinement cooperate to exclude interfering features of falsely retrieved samples from entering the memory cell.
 We use this discriminative Contextual Memory $\mathbf{M}^{\star}$ for feature reconstruct and correlation prediction afterward.